fabiocozzolino/fabiocozzolino.github.io/_posts/2019-10-07-using-grpc-in-x86-net-applications.md

   - .NET Core
   - ASP.NET Core
 ---
-In [this post](/speed-up-your-net-microservice-with-grpc/) we introduced gRPC and their .NET implementations.
-In some cases, you'll need to use a gRPC client from a legacy Win32 process but, since the NuGet package of gRPC C# is based on the x64 C++ native library, it will not works well.
+In [this post](/speed-up-your-net-microservice-with-grpc/) we introduced gRPC and its .NET implementations.
+In some cases, you'll need to use a gRPC client from a legacy Win32 process but, since the NuGet package of gRPC C# is based on the x64 C++ native library, it will not work as expected.

 Luckly, a solution is really simple:
 * clone the [gRPC repository from github](https://github.com/grpc/grpc)